samluyk/PHPLedger/README.md

 - add mobile device css
 - a working delete last entry button in case of incorrect input
 - define expenses as "fixed" or "variable" in code
+- array for categories in table
 - something to display database info graphically on separate page
 - Don't use SELECT * , explicitly type out the column names needed
 - complete documentation
 - data import guide
+- collapsable tables for different years

 ### To done:
 - ~~finalize categories~~